 In 2008, Bank of America, along with other financial institutions, committed to assess the cost of carbon in risk and underwriting processes.
 Our industry worked with utility clients and environmental groups to develop the Carbon Principles, a due diligence standard now considered to be a best practice for evaluating financing for companies that are considering new power plant construction and for ensuring that the long-term costs of carbon are being taken into account even in the absence of regulation.

-Advanced technologies such as carbon capture and storage that capture carbon from fossil fuel plants and then sequester that carbon in geologic reservoirs will be necessary for addressing global climate change while enabling economies to flourish.
+Advanced technologies, such as carbon capture and storage, that capture carbon from fossil fuel plants and then sequester that carbon in geologic reservoirs will be necessary to address global climate change while enabling economies to flourish.
 Through our partnerships we will promote the necessary conditions for implementing carbon capture and storage on a global scale.
-We will employ our resources as a financial institution to promote the development and deployment of these advanced technologies to reduce the carbon emissions produced by the burning of fossil fuels.
+We will employ our resources as a financial institution to promote the development and deployment of these advanced technologies to reduce carbon emissions produced by the burning of fossil fuels.

 Financial Services Policy

 We will support, adopt, and adhere to leading practices for managing the environmental impacts associated with coal.
-Bank of America has taken a leadership position by committing to the Carbon Principles and reducing emissions associated with our utility portfolio as best practices for managing risks associated with coal.
+Bank of America has taken a leadership position by committing to the Carbon Principles and reporting on emissions associated with our electric power utility portfolio–best practices for managing risks associated with the combustion of coal.